Frequently Asked Hog & Spit Roast Questions - Established 9 years

 Answer - As the spit roasting bubble gets bigger it attracts more and more unscrupulous people looking to make a 'quick buck'.
 Last year we received 83 calls from distressed clients either let down by a caterer or let down by a spit roast man gone bust.
 Backing a one man band seem to be risky when you need teamwork to run efficiently and do a good job.

-Question - How long does it take to cater an outside event with a chef & assistant?
+Question - How long does it take to cater an outside event with a Chef & Assistant?

-Answer - Professional catering up to 100 guests, taking into consideration preparation, loading, travelling, unloading, cooking, carving, returning, cleaning & washing van & items - 32 man hours 'start - finish' to cater properly & safely.
+Answer - Professional catering up to 100 guests, taking into consideration preparation, loading, travelling, unloading, cooking, carving, returning, cleaning & washing van & items - 32 man hours 'start - finish' to cater professionally & safely.

-Question - Will your chef and assistant serve our food?
+Question - Will your Chef and Assistant serve our food?

 Answer - The assistant will serve your meat.
 The chef will be carving or preparing other courses if booked.
-Front of House plate waiting is not done by our trained chef & assistant team.
+Front of House plate waiting is not done by our trained Chef & Assistant team.

 Hog Roast TV Chef